 I don’t know if I hold a book at a different distance; it feels like I do and therefore it feels like I’m getting a rest from the screen.
 It’s also far more absorbing to read than it is to flick through Facebook (which I am also doing a lot more because of our excellent community group over at Project Management Café).

 Books to Make the Commute Go Faster

-I was totally taken in by the Amazon listing for The Roanoke Girls by Amy Engel and because I like thrillers I bought it on a whim.
+I was totally taken in by the Amazon listing for by Amy Engel and because I like thrillers I bought it on a whim.

 It was dark, shocking and 100% believable, unfortunately.
 I can’t tell you any more about it, but if you enjoy mysteries and thrillers then this will keep you turning the pages.
 Highly recommended, but quite disturbing and I still find myself thinking about it a while after putting it down.